Parameterizing Path Partitions: Introduction

 It is interesting to note the differences in the complexities of the three problems on different input classes.
-For example, \textsc{SPP} can be solved in \XP-time on undirected graphs, while this is not possible for the other two problems.
+For example, we will see that \textsc{SPP} can be solved in \XP-time on undirected graphs when parameterized by solution size, while this is not possible for the other two problems.
 For DAGs, \textsc{PP} is polynomial-time solvable, but the other two problems are \NP-hard.
 In a way, as any shortest path is induced, \textsc{IPP} can be seen as an intermediate problem between \textsc{PP} and \textsc{SPP}.
-Thus it is not too surprising that, when the complexity of the three problems differs, \textsc{IPP} sometimes behaves like \textsc{PP}, and sometimes, like \textsc{SPP}.
+Thus, it is not too surprising that, when the complexity of the three problems differs, \textsc{IPP} sometimes behaves like \textsc{PP}, and sometimes, like \textsc{SPP}.
 It would be interesting to find a situation in which all three problems behave differently.

 \textbf{Organization of the paper.} We start with formally defining the studied problems in \autoref{def}.
 Then we focus our attention on \NP-hardness results in \autoref{np-hard}, showing that \textsc{IPP} and \textsc{SPP} are \NP-hard when the input graph is a DAG, and that \textsc{SPP} is \NP-hard when the input graph is a bipartite graph.
 Our main result showing that \textsc{IPP} and \textsc{SPP} are \W{1}-hard for the standard parameter~$k$ (number of paths) is found in \autoref{w1hard}.
 We give an \XP algorithm for \textsc{SPP} in \autoref{xp-algo}.
 We then give an \FPT algorithm for \textsc{IPP} and \textsc{SPP} when parameterized by neighborhood diversity in \autoref{nd-param}, as well as a non-trivial direct \FPT algorithm for \textsc{PP}, parameterized by vertex cover.
 These results are then applied in \autoref{sec:duals} to prove \FPT results for the dual parameterization.
 In \autoref{sec:ED}, we discuss the (edge-disjoint) covering versions of the problems, and argue that most of our results translate to this setting as well.
 We conclude in \autoref{conclusion}.